 Over the years, I have traveled from one client’s office to another and have run into all kinds of problems.
 Occasionally, I reached out to secure the help of a friend, and other times they would reach out to me if they got in a jam.

-Ultimately, if you want to master Infor EAM, you must really want it.
+Ultimately, if you want to master Hexagon EAM, you must really want it.
 You need to find a mentor and have friends who are willing to help you when you need it.
 Join the product communities and don’t be afraid to ask stupid questions.
 And finally, remember to pay it forward.
-Never deny help to someone who is new to the platform and in possession of the desire to learn Infor EAM.
+Never deny help to someone who is new to the platform and in possession of the desire to learn Hexagon EAM.